proxyBug/hello-git/README.md

 # Hello git
-so let's see what's going on.
+So let's see what's going on.